 Vacuum Top to Bottom

 It's not spring yet, not even close.
 We still have at least a few months of snow, ice, cold, or rain - depending on where you live.
-But if your house is anything like mine, it's disaster now that winter break is over.
+But if your house is anything like mine, it's even more of a disaster after a winter break in isolation.
 There's a trail of needles from dragging the tree out.
 Yes, it's real.
-And no, I never think to buy one of those bags that's big enough to contain a tree and keep the needles inside until it's too late.
+And no, I never think to buy one of those bags that are big enough to contain a tree and keep the needles inside until it's too late.
 That reminds me, I should buy it now and keep it with the tree stand for next year!

 Wipe Down the Kitchen

 The sugar cookies are gone.
 But evidence of multiple batches can be found in a fine dusting of flour and powdered sugar on everything in the kitchen.
 And now is a good time to really clean all the surfaces where germs can lurk.

 Check Under Furniture and Cushions